 (Above) "Vincent Thomas Bridge" by Susan Logoreci.

-In recent months, the Los Angeles County Department of Public Health (Public Health) has issued a number of protocols to plan for the safe reopening our arts, culture, and creative economy sectors.
+The Los Angeles County Department of Public Health (Public Health) has issued a number of protocols to plan for the safe reopening of our arts, culture, and creative economy sectors.
 Arts and Culture collaborated with Public Health to develop new guidance to help the creative community navigate COVID-19 openings safely, and centralize these documents to make them easier to access.
-Arts and Culture is also providing information about the types of events that are permitted under the current health orders (and the fact that events must be completed by 10 pm), the requirement for written compliance plans for all venues and events, and how to obtain approval from Public Health to hold an event.
-It is not yet time for many activities to resume, but it is time to prepare and plan.

 Arts and culture are essential to LA County's economy, identity, wellbeing, and recovery.
-We offer this guidance to support the cultural sector as we navigate the evolving COVID-19 pandemic and its impacts on our community at this critical time.
+We offer this guidance as we all navigate the reopening and recovery phases of our cultural sector.

 Permitted Activities for Arts and Culture

 The following Public Health protocols provide detailed guidelines for specific types of venues and activities.
 Protocols are legally required mandates and must be followed.
 Read these carefully to ensure any planned events or activities fall within what is permitted under these guidelines.